zhravan/nixopus/docs/license/index.md

 As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.

 Definitions
-The “licensor” is the entity offering these terms.
+The "licensor" is the entity offering these terms.

-The “software” is the software the licensor makes available under these terms, including any portion of it.
+The "software" is the software the licensor makes available under these terms, including any portion of it.

-“You” refers to the individual or entity agreeing to these terms.
+"You" refers to the individual or entity agreeing to these terms.

-“Your company” is any legal entity, sole proprietorship, or other kind of organization that you work for, plus all organizations that have control over, are under the control of, or are under common control with that organization.
+"Your company" is any legal entity, sole proprietorship, or other kind of organization that you work for, plus all organizations that have control over, are under the control of, or are under common control with that organization.
 Control means ownership of substantially all the assets of an entity, or the power to direct its management and policies by vote, contract, or otherwise.
 Control can be direct or indirect.

-“Your license” is the license granted to you for the software under these terms.
+"Your license" is the license granted to you for the software under these terms.

-“Use” means anything you do with the software requiring your license.
+"Use" means anything you do with the software requiring your license.

-“Trademark” means trademarks, service marks, and similar rights.
+"Trademark" means trademarks, service marks, and similar rights.